hrbrmstr/splashr/README.md

 `splashr` : Tools to Work with the 'Splash' JavaScript Rendering Service

-**Ridicuously basic functionality working at the moment.
-More coming soon**

 TL;DR: This package works with Splash rendering servers which are really just a REST API & `lua` scripting interface to a QT browser.
 It's an alternative to the Selenium ecosystem which was really engineerdfor application testing & validation.

 Sometimes, all you need is a page scrape after javascript has been allowed to roam wild and free over your meticulously craefted HTML tags.
 So, this package does not do *everything* Selenium can, but if you're just trying to get a page back that needs javascript rendering, this is a nice alternative.